susanwinters214/webdev/README.md

 ## BACK END DEVELOPMENT

 ### HTTP
+HTTP oversees the exchange of data between a client and a server.
 The Hypertext Transfer Protocol (HTTP) is a protocol that web browsers and web servers use to communicate.
 It sets the specifications for HTTP requests and responses.
 A 'client' requests to view a website (by typing in a URL in the browser).
 This sends a "GET" request to the server.
 The 'server' then responds by finding the requested files hosted on the server and sends them back to the client via an HTTP response.
+In addition to returning the requested file, the web server also responds to each request with a HTTP status code.
+(200 is ok, 404 file not found, etc.)

 ### Web Servers
 A web server is software that processes requests via HTTP.